Kunal-2001-12/youtube-clone-mern-/YouTube-clone-MERN-main/README.md

 ---

 ## Usage
-- Register a new account or log in.
+- Register a new account or log in (Google login supported).
 - Create your channel and upload videos.
 - Browse, search, and filter videos on the home page.
 - Watch videos, like/dislike, and comment.